demee/9to5programming/_posts/2019-08-30-javascript-functions.md

 function functionName() {}
 ```

-Anonymous functions are simply functions without name, very useful in JavaScript when programming in functional way.
+Anonymous functions are simply functions without a name, very useful in JavaScript when programming in a functional way.

 ```javascript
 //        always a space